How Is An Element Different From A Compound

 Elements: The Foundation of Matter

 Elements are the simplest forms of matter and are organized on the periodic table.
 Each element is defined by its atomic number, which represents the number of protons in the nucleus of its atoms.
 This number is unique to each element and dictates its chemical properties.
-For example, all atoms with 1 proton are hydrogen atoms, all atoms with 6 protons are carbon atoms, and so on.
+As an example, all atoms with 1 proton are hydrogen atoms, all atoms with 6 protons are carbon atoms, and so on.

 Compounds: New Substances with Unique Properties